William Huskisson: Death

-On realising his danger he panicked and made two attempts to cross the other line, but changed his mind and returned to the Duke's carriage.
-At this point Joseph Locke became aware and threw Rocket into reverse, but it would have taken ten seconds to have any effect.
+On realising his danger, he panicked and made two attempts to cross the other line, but changed his mind and returned to the Duke's carriage.
+At this point Joseph Locke became aware and threw Rocket into reverse, but it would have taken 10 seconds to have any effect.
 Huskisson then panicked that the gap between the two trains was not big enough and so tried to clamber into the Duke's carriage.
 However, the carriage door had not been latched, and so it slowly swung open, leaving him hanging directly in the path of the oncoming Rocket, which hit the door, throwing Huskisson onto the tracks in front of the train.
 His leg was horrifically mangled by the locomotive.

-A door was ripped from a railway building and Huskisson was placed on it, and George Stephenson uncoupled Northumbrian from the Duke's train and coupled it to a small carriage that had been occupied by a band; the mortally wounded MP was placed inside with a small group of friends.
+A door was ripped from a railway building and Huskisson was placed on it, and George Stephenson uncoupled Northumbrian from the Duke's train and coupled it to a small carriage that had been occupied by a band; the mortally injured MP was placed inside with a small group of friends.
 They set off to Eccles and walked from the station to the vicarage, where a doctor was called.
 A tourniquet had been applied, but it was not deemed possible to do a field amputation, so he was made comfortable with the assistance of the vicar's wife Emma Blackburne, whose "activity, sense & conduct" were mentioned in The Manchester Courier and The Times and remembered with gratitude by Huskisson's widow Emily who arrived at the vicarage from Liverpool.
-Huskisson was able to make his will and at 9 pm he finally succumbed to his injury.
+Huskisson was able to make his will and at 9 pm he died from his injury.

 The death and funeral of Huskisson led to wide reporting on the opening of the railway, for the first time making people around the world aware that cheap and rapid long-distance transport was now possible, if dangerous.